-If you'd like to use the correct German words when you're training your Rottweiler, I've put together this page to help you get started.
+If you'd like to use the correct Germanic words when you're training your Rottweiler, I've put together this page to help you get started.

 In sports and activities such as Shutzhund, Tracking, Advanced Obedience and so on, many dog owners and trainers like to use German dog commands - especially if they own GSD's, Rottweilers or other similar breeds.

-Your pup is very intelligent, but he is likely to get confused if you switch back and forth between languages.
+Your pup is very intelligent, but he is likely to get confused if you switch back and forth between languages/words.

 |English Command||German Command||Pronounciation|